-3. Bus stations

-Bus stations usually offer good prices for tickets, but they usually locate inconveniently outside of the city center.
-Also, there’re lots of brokers that may harass and trick you to buy a higher price.
+Bus stations usually offer reasonable prices for tickets, but they usually locate inconveniently outside the city center.
+Also, there’re lots of brokers that may harass and trick you into buying a higher price.

 If you get to the bus station, make sure to go straight to the ticket office.

-There are 4 types of buses in Vietnam: seated buses, sleeper buses, minivans, and public buses.
+There are four types of buses in Vietnam: seated buses, sleeper buses, minivans, and public buses.

-[SECOND EDITION]